 - The Principal Investigator will be required to include an ORCID identifier.
 ORCID (Open Researcher and Contributor ID) is a non-proprietary alphanumeric code to uniquely identify scientific and other academic authors.
-You can register for an ORCID at any time: http://orcid.org/. - A Patient Advocate Mentor must be included in the Full Application as a Key Person and member of the Mentor Committee and the Patient Advocate Involvement Plan section completed in the Full Application Proposal Narrative.
-Failure to include a Patient Advocate will result in administrative withdrawal.
-For assistance in identifying trained advocates or to discuss including advocates in the proposed research project, contact advocatesinscience@komen.org.
+You can register for an ORCID at any time: http://orcid.org/. - 2.
+A Patient Advocate Mentor is required for all funded Komen Grants.
+The Advocate Mentor may be included in the Full Application (due November 9) as a Key Person and member of the Mentor Committee.
+The Patient Advocate Involvement Plan section must be completed in the Full Application Proposal Narrative.
+If a specific named Patient Advocate is not included in the Full Application, Komen WILL assign a Patient Advocate to all funded Postdoctoral Fellowships.
+For assistance in identifying trained advocates for your application or to discuss including advocates in the proposed research project, contact advocatesinscience@komen.org.